JamesRichards07/UserProfile/README.md

 Created from an [article](https://codewithmukesh.com/blog/user-management-in-aspnet-core-mvc/) discussing custom user management in ASP.NET Core MVC with Identity.
 The project includes several of the features we have come to expect when setting up profile pages on social media.

+>Note: This project is only intended for a local environment as the primary purpose was to learn more about ASP.NET Core with Identity.

 ## Features
 1. Authentication for Register/Login/Logout.
 2. Ability to login via username or email.
 2. Profile picture option.
 3. Authorization based on dynamic role assignment for users.
-5. Default user loaded on start.
+5. Default admin info loaded on start.

-## Default User Info
+## Default Admin Info
 *username:* test
 *email:* test@tester.com
 *password:* 123Pa$$word